Boot Runner 3 Admin Guide

-- Custom Background Path – Desktop pictures or any standard format image may be used (formats include .jpg, .tif, .png, .pdf).
+- Custom background path – Desktop pictures or any standard format image may be used (formats include .jpg, .tif, .png, and .pdf).
 Enter the path to the desktop image.
 The image must be a local path and be available on each Mac.
-The image will be scaled to the full screen, but should be as close to the screen resolution of the Macs as possible.
+The image will be scaled to the full screen but should be as close as possible to the screen resolution of the Macs.

 - Automatically select volume – Use the device name or identifier to select a default boot volume.

-- Between Times – You can specify the time period when this default will be in effect and Boot Runner will automatically reboot and boot into the specified volume.
+- Between [Times] – You can specify the time period when this default will be in effect; Boot Runner will automatically reboot and boot into the specified volume.

-- Limit Days – You can specify the days that restarting will take place.
+- Limit days – You can specify which days restarting will take place.